vijay-sire-krishna-abba/Classes-Helm-for-Beginners/structured-notes-Helm for Beginners/09-class-lifecycle-management-with-helm.md

 # Lifecycle Management with Helm

-8Lifecycle management might sound like a big technical term, but in plain English, it simply means:
+Lifecycle management might sound like a big technical term, but in plain English, it simply means:
 👉 **Installing, upgrading, downgrading, rolling back, and uninstalling applications over time.**

 Helm makes this possible by managing **releases** (deployed instances of charts).